The Legacy Gala

 The Legacy Gala is an annual event that celebrates the legacy of Bishop Moore Catholic High School's mission, while honoring individuals who have established a legacy of service and philanthropy for our community and Bishop Moore Catholic over the years.

 The leadership of these individuals has helped achieve Catholic education excellence and ensure its future in Central Florida.
 Event proceeds will establish the Legacy Fund which will focus on enriching the Bishop Moore Catholic students’ experience to more fully develop these students personally, spiritually, and intellectually.

 Bishop Moore Catholic is the largest private high school in Central Florida with an enrollment of 1,400 plus students.
 Last year, The Legacy Gala attracted over 700 attendees including a broad cross-section of alumni, current families, business and civic leaders, as well as other VIPs.

-Proceeds for this event will go towards our Guardian Angel Fund, which provides families with tuition assistance.
+Proceeds for this event will go towards our school's greatest need; tuition assistance.

 Sponsorship and Tickets

 We invite you to take a look myriad sponsorship opportunities and ways in which you can support Bishop Moore Catholic and The Legacy Gala.
 As a LEGACY GALA sponsor, you and/or your company will receive marketing, advertising, and networking opportunities at the event and become a valued partner in our mission.